roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

+===

- ****** A Conspiracy of Sluts Ch.
-05 ****** byfastandsloppy© "Remember kiddo, it's better to regret something you havedone than something you haven'tdone," added Craig around the ice in the drink he was sipping.
+"Remember kiddo, it's better to regret something you havedone than something you haven'tdone," added Craig around the ice in the drink he was sipping.
 His pale blue eyes stared at her over the rim of his tumbler.

  Paige looked away, up through the tinted sunroof.
 The limo seemed to be stopped in traffic, nosing its way onto 7th Avenue.
 One of the several open-topped, double-decker sight-seeing busses caught in the snarl was looming over them.
 Asian tourists hung over the rails, snapping shots of Times Square, which they were currently oozing towards at a glacial pace.
 Next to the sunroof she noticed a toggle.
 She reached up, flicked it and the glass began to slide open.
 The bleat and growl of New York City traffic flooded the car.
 The oily fumes of exhaust assaulted their nostrils.
 The sticky warmth of the late-spring evening washed over their skin.